A New Era

 In 1974 No. 951 was loaned to the sponsors of the American Freedom Train to promote the AFT's bicentennial tour.
 The locomotive was repainted with a red, white and blue bicentennial paint scheme and toured much of the nation pulling the "Preamble Express" in advance of the widely publicized steam-powered Freedom Train tours in 1975 and 1976.
 The locomotive was returned to UP after the tour and repainted to its traditional yellow in 1978.

 No. 951, along with 949 and 963B, which were reacquired by UP in order to handle bigger trains, was rebuilt with modern components in 1993, although its outward appearance continued to retain the look of the 1955 era.
 The vital statistics can be found on the Streamliner page.
 Also, be sure to check out the E-9 Photo Gallery.

 Union Pacific has retained only one of its 47 Centennial diesel-electric locomotives, No. 6936.
 The Centennials were the largest diesel-electric locomotives ever built.
 Actually comprising two engines on one frame, they delivered 6,600 horsepower.
 Designed and built exclusively for Union Pacific Railroad, the units were named in honor of the railroad's centennial anniversary celebration in 1969.
 Accordingly, they were numbered in the 6900 series, from 6900 to 6946.

 The first Centennial was delivered in 1969, in time to participate in the Golden Spike celebration in Utah.
 The remaining units were delivered during the next two years.
 They operated in fast freight service over most of the UP system until their retirement in 1984.
-Eleven of the locomotives were donated for public display in various parks and museums.
+Thirteen of the locomotives were donated for public display in various parks and museums.